oracle/terraform-provider-oci/website/docs/d/identity_identity_providers.html.markdown

 	Example: `IDCS`
 * `protocol` - The protocol used for federation.
 Allowed value: `SAML2`.
 Example: `SAML2`
+* `redirect_url` - The URL to redirect federated users to for authentication with the identity provider.
+* `signing_certificate` - The identity provider's signing certificate used by the IAM Service to validate the SAML2 token.
 * `state` - The current state.
 * `time_created` - Date and time the `IdentityProvider` was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`